 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.CVS Facebook page, this deal will be honored at all stores up to the end of Wednesday, November 27, 2013.
+Here’s our full advertising policy: How we make money.CVS Facebook page, this deal will be honored at all stores up to the end of Wednesday, November 27, 2013.
 If you live in New York, Illinois, Nevada, Oklahoma, Vermont, Wisconsin or Hawaii, you can’t buy the PayPal Prepaid card, but can buy a MyVanilla or NetSpend card and get $50 Extra Bucks.

 Via Slick Deals, you can get $50 in CVS store credit (in the form of CVS Extra Bucks) if you buy a PayPal Debit MasterCard and load it with at least $150 at CVS.

 You can use this PayPal MasterCard just like a regular card for shopping or you can cash it out.

 This is only valid from November 24, 2013 to November 27, 2013, so hurry!

 So you’ve effectively got~ $45 worth of free stuff at CVS after accounting for the $5 fee to buy the PayPal Prepaid MasterCard!

 This deal is dying quickly as CVS stores are running out of PayPal MasterCard Prepaid cards.
 The first CVS we tried had run out of the PayPal MasterCards, but the teller told us the specific address of another CVS which still had the cards!

 See this picture of the in-store promotion from SlickDeals.

 How it Works